AldasHBudrys/MovieAPI/README.md

 Select "Open" and navigate to the cloned repository.
 Run the application:

-Locate the main class (e.g., Main.java).
+Locate the main class (MovieapiAplication).
 Right-click on the file and select "Run".